SvenMichaelKlose/tre/README.md

 The tré programming language
 ============================

-tré transpiles Lisp to JavaScript and PHP7+.
-It has been under development since 2005 and runs on top of Steel Bank Common Lisp (sbcl).
+tré transpiles its dialect of Lisp to JavaScript, PHP7+ and Common Lisp (mainly to compile itself).

 # Build and install